ChrisbZx/bzx.network_website/collections/_posts/2020-08-13-staking-bzrx.markdown

 The BZRX, vBZRX, 3CRV, and BZRX LP tokens all interact to create a dynamic system of incentives, governance mechanisms, and capital flows.
 Like everything else in the bZx ecosystem, we strive to maximize ease-of-use and design the best user experience for our community.
 Staking will be no different.
 With the bZx [Staking Dashboard](https://staking.bzx.network/), you will be able to stake with one click.
 Unstake with one click.
 And claim rewards in one click.
-The dashboard will even let you exchange your vBZRX for BZRX tokens.
+The dashboard will even let you exchange your vBZRX for BZRX tokens as they vest.

 There are three ways to stake and all three ways can be accessed via the Staking Dashboard.
 All three methods will allow you to earn rewards and participate in governance.
-All three methods earn rewards in non-BZRX assets.
+All three methods earn rewards in BZRX and stablecoins.

 <table>